Najaf Daryabandari

 Najaf Daryabandari (نجف دریابندری; 23 August 1929 – 4 May 2020) was an Iranian writer and translator of works from English into Persian.

 Career

 Najaf was the son of Captain Khalaf Daryabandari, one of the first marine pilots of Iran.
 The Iranian Merchant Mariners' Syndicate held a commemoration ceremony for Najaf Daryabandari and awarded him a replica of Darius the Great's Suez Inscriptions.
 He started translation at the age of 17–18 with the book of William Faulkner, "A Rose for Emily".
-He and his wife Fahimeh Rastkar, were also the authors of "The Rt.
-Honorable Cookbook, from Soup to Nuts" [literally in Persian "From Garlic to Onion"], a two-volume tome on Iranian cuisine that have collected the diverse dishes of the country.
+He and his wife, Fahimeh Rastkar, were also the authors of "The Rt.
+Honorable Cookbook, from Soup to Nuts" [literally in Persian "From Garlic to Onion"], a two-volume tome on Iranian cuisine that has collected the diverse dishes of the country.

 He worked as a senior editor at the Tehran branch of Franklin Book Programs.

 Death

 Najaf Daryabandari died on 4 May 2020, in Tehran at the age of 90 after a long illness.